Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Method

-Where, \textit{pl} is an abbreviation for \textit{planning};$\textbf{\textit{d}}_{pl}$ represents the planning instruction requirements.
-Our evaluation instruction $\textbf{\textit{d}}_{pl}$ can be described in detail as follows:
+where \textit{se} is an abbreviation for \textit{selection}; $M$ represents the number of reference examples selected; $\textbf{\textit{d}}_{se}$ represent the selected instruction requirements.
+The instruction prompt template $\textbf{\textit{d}}_{se}$ for the selection phase is shown in Listing~\ref{lst:selection_agent}.

-\subsection{Guidance}
+\subsubsection{Guidance}

-The guidance phase is the final step in the $\text{M}^{2}\text{WF}$ framework and a crucial part of solving the original programming problem.
-During this phase, the provided implementation plans $\textbf{\textit{s}}$ guide the LLM in writing correct Python3 code $\textbf{\textit{y}}$ to solve the original programming problem $\textbf{\textit{x}}$, i.e.,
+The guidance phase represents the final component of the metamemory agent and serves as a critical step in solving the target programming problem (i.e., the original programming problem).
+During this phase, the selected high-confidence examples $\left\{\tilde{\textbf{\textit{x}}}^j, \tilde{\textbf{\textit{y}}}^j, \tilde{\textbf{\textit{s}}}^j\right\}$, including both the code and the corresponding solution plans, provide the LLM with structured and reliable guidance to generate the final code solution for the target problem $\textbf{\textit{x}}$, i.e.,

-Where, \textit{gu} is an abbreviation for \textit{guidance}; $\textbf{\textit{d}}_{gu}$ represents the instruction requirements for writing the Python3 code for the original programming problem.
-The instruction requirement $\textbf{\textit{d}}_{gu}$ for our guidance phase is as follows:
+where \textit{gu} is an abbreviation for \textit{guidance}; $\textbf{\textit{d}}_{gu}$ represents the instruction requirements for writing the code for the original programming problem.
+The instruction prompt template $\textbf{\textit{d}}_{gu}$ is shown in Listing~\ref{lst:guidance_agent}.